GilbertoJNJ/Photovoltaic-System-Design-API/README.md

  - [Developer Network NREL](https://developer.nrel.gov/)

 ## Prerequisites
-1. Must be connected to a MySQL database on port: 3306
+1. Must be connected to a MySQL database on port: 3306.

-2. If use docker, run:

-    2.1 Create .jar
-    ```shell script
-    ./gradlew bootjar
-    ```
-    2.2 Run docker-compose command
-    ```shell script
-    docker-compose up
-    ```
+2. If you prefer, a container can be used.

 ## Install
 1. In the terminal, clone the project: